Sieges, starvation, and salvation: the First Crusade explained

 The crusaders also formed four new Crusader states: the County of Edessa, the Principality of Antioch, the Kingdom of Jerusalem, and the County of Tripoli.

 However, this victory would not last.
-Within a few years, Muslim forces began to retake many of the cities that had been captured by the crusaders.
+Within fifty years, Muslim forces began to retake many of the cities that had been captured by the crusaders.

 By 1144, only Jerusalem and Antioch remained in Christian hands.